Ryan Martin (soccer coach)

 Ryan Martin is an American soccer coach.
-He is the head coach of Loudoun United FC, a second division affiliate of D.C.
-United.
-He was previously an assistant coach with FC Cincinnati.
+He is the head coach of Oakland Roots SC, a team that plays in second division USL Championship.
+He was previously the head coach of Loudoun United FC of the same league, and assistant coach with MLS side FC Cincinnati.

 Martin played at Ohio Wesleyan University from 2001 to 2005 and was inducted to the Ohio Wesleyan Battling Bishops Hall of Fame in 2016.